 Wandering around the monument, giving remembrance to the man that loved the island so, visitors will not be able to help to notice the splendid artistry of the building.
-Rising 130 feet in the air, the structure was built in the Spanish style with rocks taken from Catalina’s quarries.
+Rising 130 feet in the air, the structure was built Spanish with rocks taken from Catalina’s quarries.

 The terraces and ramps are paved with blue flagstone from Catalina’s western coast.
-And perhaps most dazzling of all, the monument is covered in decorative tiles that were produced by the famous Catalina Pottery.
+And perhaps most dazzling of all, the monument is covered in decorative tiles produced by the famous Catalina Pottery.

 Although the Wrigley Monument may be the centerpiece of the gardens, the acres of trees, flowers, and bushes surrounding it make the Wrigley Botanical Gardens the beloved refuge that it is today.

 Although anyone can enjoy the vibrant and colorful vegetation, visitors who know a bit about plants will be particularly delighted to find some of California’s rarest flora: the Catalina Mahogany shrub, the Catalina Ironwood tree, St Catherine’s Lace, the Catalina Manzanita, the Catalina Live-Forever, and the Catalina Bedstraw.